Plan for appliances

 A dishwasher has to clean the dishes and it shouldn't be too noisy.
 It is proven that even an inexpensive dishwasher can give a great result if you use the rinse agents that are available.
 Without the rinse aid, dishes and glasses never come properly clean and that's not fault of a cheap dishwasher.
 So spend money if you want on a quiet dishwasher but otherwise you shouldn't be spending too much on this appliance.

 If you don’t want the microwave on the upper part of your kitchen consider an under counter unit.
-Sharp make a great microwave drawer unit that makes a lot of sense if you don’t want it over the stove or on the counter.
+Some microwave brands make a great microwave drawer unit that makes a lot of sense if you don’t want it over the stove or on the counter.
 It is a bit more expensive but you should certainly consider it for your new kitchen.

 The fridge is there to keep your food cold and/or frozen.
 Anything over that is not really a necessity.
 It pays to have an energy saving appliance and to make sure you have the size that works for your family.
 If you live alone you don’t need a fridge wider than 30 inches, however if you have teenagers you might want the biggest fridge you can get.